 In 2008, Roy interned with the U.S. Mission to NATO in Brussels and was responsible for armaments issues.
 In 2007, Roy interned with G.E. in Dubai in the Infrastructure division and worked on renewable energy, environmental regulations, and governmental policy.
-He has expertise collaborating with regulators, policymakers, and private industry in the United Arab Emirates and Belgium.
-He has been trained in project management, software implementation, and data analysis.
+He has expertise collaborating with regulators, policymakers, and private industry in the United Arab Emirates, Belgium, and a variety of island states.
+He has been trained in leadership, project management, facilitation, software implementation, and data analysis.

 Bachelor of Arts, International Relations and Business Finance, College of William and Mary (2009)